prog4biol/pfb2019/problemsets/Python_01_problemset.md

         ```
     - On the command line make it executable using `chmod` (only have to do this one time per script).
     - Run it from the command line.
+    - Remember it is important to write only a bit, test, then write more.
     - Now add some code to print out your favorite color:

          ```